tonyelhabr/netlify/content/post/soccer-league-strength/index.md

 ![](coefs_bt.png)

 -   Notably, I'm not using match results at all!
 Certainly a model could learn something from international and tournament matches.
-However, using match-level data would certainly require a whole new approach.
+However, using match-level data would require a whole new approach.
 Also, most would agree that tournament data can be biased by atypical lineups.
-For example, a manager on one side may opt to rest their best players, saving them for domestic league games, while the other manager may play at full strength.[^11]
+For example, a manager on one side may opt to rest their best players, saving them for domestic league games, while the other manager may play their side at full strength.[^11]

 [^11]: Arguably you'll have this kind of issue no matter what, due to injuries.